 BREAKING NEWS UPDATES 4:00 – 9:00 p.m.
 Dec 2: Updates after the essential background article below, appear in separate articles here and here.

 By Sherry Bunting for Farmshine

-Disclaimer: I am not a lawyer, and this is not legal advice, but researched information based on many people working on the issue.This is a ‘what we know now’ pre-press preview of a rapidly evolving story, check Friday’s Farmshine for more, including information about a potential conference call for dairy farmers in Pennsylvania; other states also mobilizing!
+Disclaimer: I am not a lawyer, and this is not legal advice, but researched information based on many people working on the issue.This is a ‘what we know now’ pre-press preview of a rapidly evolving story, check Friday’s Farmshine and this link for updates, including information about a conference call for dairy farmers in Pennsylvania and open to affecte producers outside of PA (call details here); other states also mobilizing!

 BROWNSTOWN, Pa. — Notices of Intended Litigation and Settlement Offers have been received by dairy farmers last week from ASK LLP, a law firm in St. Paul, Minn., seeking payment to the Dean Foods Company Estate under what is known as preference action recovery or trustee avoidance claims covering payments to dairy farmers for raw milk (and co-ops for ingredients) from August 14 to November 12, 2019 — the 90 days prior to Dean’s Nov.
 12, 2019 filing for Chapter 11 bankruptcy protection and sale.

 We have confirmed these predatory letters have been received by Dean Dairy Direct producers in numerous states – including Pennsylvania, Ohio, New York, Kentucky, Tennessee and assuredly others — on the day before and after Thanksgiving.
 These letters contain a record of payment transactions (on the Federal Order specified dates), list a total claim amount the farmer will be sued for, and a settlement offer at about 15 to 20% of that amount due December 19 or 24, 2020 (depending on the date of the letter).